vlofish/react-poc-wrapper/README.md

 # react-poc-wrapper

-Let's have an ordered source of trut for coding concepts with examples of JS and React
+Let's have an ordered source of trut for coding concepts, ideas, or isolated POCs.

 ## reactive-react

-Concepts Explored

 > RxJS
 > UseEffect Hook